 - Intense pain: With hydrocodone withdrawal, a person’s pain threshold will be lower and result in increased perceptions of pain.

 Cravings are another dangerous complication of hydrocodone detox because they can increase the danger of relapse and hydrocodone overdose.
-According to the DEA, more than 82,000 emergency room visits were linked to hydrocodone abuse and overdose 1.
+According to the DEA, more than 82,000 emergency room visits were linked to hydrocodone abuse and overdose in 2011 1.

 Detox Treatment Settings